Minnesota Attorney General's Office

 Credit Cards and Debt

-As the economy falters and costs of everything from food to utilities to health care continue to rise, many people are forced to turn to credit cards to finance day-to-day living expenses.
+As the costs of everything from food to utilities to health care continue to rise, many people are forced to turn to credit cards to finance day-to-day living expenses.
 In 1968 Americans owed $8 billion dollars in credit card debt.
 In 2010, Americans owed approximately $790 billion in credit card debt!
 In 2009, Americans paid an estimated $20.5 billion in credit card fees alone, such as late fees, over-the-limit fees, and the like.
 Not all credit cards are the same and there are steps that consumers can take to limit the cost of credit and its impact on their finances.
 Attorney General Lori Swanson provides the following tips to consider when dealing with credit cards:

 Read the Contract to Understand the Terms and Conditions